xwdeng80/blog/about.md

 Currently I am the Co-Director of VT Statistics and AI Lab (VT-SAIL).

-Apart from what I write about here, I have other open source projects on my [github](http://github.com/xwdeng80).
+For more information, I have my homepage [github](http://xwdeng80.github.io).

 Drop me a line.